microsoft/fluent-ui-react/specs/Accessibility.md

 ## Focus
 - Whenever possible, focus should land only on elements that have concrete implicit or explicit ARIA role (`<button />`, `role='button'`, `role='menuitem'`, ....)
 - onClick event handlers need to be handled on focusable elements with implicit or explicit ARIA role and not on their parent/child elements
-- When reacting on focus or on hover screen reader interaction needs to be specified.
-Some screen readers do not have concept of hovering and not always focus elements, so there needs to be another way for the screen reader users to interact with such elements.
-For example showing popups on focus or on hover needs to be justified and alternative interaction compatible with the screen readers need to be provided
+- When reacting to on focus or on hover events, screen reader interaction needs to be specified.
+Some screen readers do not have the concept of hovering and not always focus elements, so the screen reader needs another way to interact with the elements.
+For example showing popups on focus or on hover needs to have an alternatve interaction compatible with the screen readers.

 ## Screen reader support
 User needs to be able to interact with the application using: